danielsaidi/website_danielsaidi/collections/_posts/2019/2019-04-05-generic-swift-protocols.md

 store = CodableSingleObjectStore<MyType>(storageKey: "key")
 ```

-We *could* use `CodableSingleObjectStore` and be done, but dependencies to conrete types is not a good thing to have in your code.
-At the same time, we can't have dependencies to the abstract protocol, due to reasons already discussed...so how do we do this?
+We *could* use `CodableSingleObjectStore`, but dependencies to conrete types is not a good thing to have in your code.

+At the same time, we can't have dependencies to the abstract protocol, due to the reasons already discussed...so how do we do this?

-This is where type erasure comes in.
-With it, we create a concrete type that wraps an abstract one and uses its functionality, then use that wrapper everywhere instead of the protocol.
-This means that we still have dependencies to a concrete type, but that type can be "filled" with anything.
+This is where type erasure comes in, where we can let concrete types wrap abstract ones, then use the wrappers everywhere instead of the protocol.

 The Swift naming convention for these type erasured types is to prefix the class name with `AnyX`, so we'd be creating a type erasured single object store like this: